Are you traveling to Bali with kids?

 63. Go snorkeling

-A favourite snorkel spot would be the Blue Lagoon, but you’ll find plenty more.
+A favorite snorkel spot would be the Blue Lagoon, but you’ll find plenty more.

 64. Zip, zip, zip!